Stagedoor Manor: Productions

 Stagedoor Manor has a series of productions done in partnership with Music Theatre International (MTI), the American Theatre Wing, and other Broadway producers and composers.
 In 2004, Stagedoor produced Richard Maltby Jr. and David Shire's Starting Here, Starting Now.
 Maltby and Shire conducted a special workshop with the cast during the rehearsal period and also attended the opening night performance.
 This revue was performed again in 2013 along with two other Maltby musicals, Big: the musical and Miss Saigon under Maltby's supervision.
 The production of Miss Saigon was covered by Broadway.com.
 In 2006, Stagedoor produced the world-premiere of Disney's High School Musical.
 In 2007, Stagedoor produced special workshop productions of Avenue Q and RENT in partnership with MTI.
 In 2008, in partnership with the composer, Stagedoor produced Andrew Lippa's The Wild Party.
 Later that summer, Stagedoor became the first non-Equity stage to produce Mel Brooks' The Producers.
 Stagedoor Manor regularly partners with MTI and has done workshop productions (for School Editions) of Aida, Miss Saigon, Avenue Q, Rent, Sweeney Todd, and The Wild Party.
 In 2012, Stagedoor presented Macy's new musical, "Yes, Virginia."
-In 1999, Stagedoor Manor staged their own version of the original version of Carrie - The Musical, despite the fact that amateur performing rights never were released for the show at the time.
+In 1999, Stagedoor Manor staged their own version of the original version of Carrie - The Musical, despite the fact that amateur performing rights were not released for the show at the time.
 Composer Michael Gore and book-writer Larry Cohen attended one of the performances.